What is depression?

-- health conditions, such as cancer, heart disease, Parkinson’s disease, or thyroid disorders
+- Health conditions, such as cancer, heart disease, Parkinson’s disease, or thyroid disorders.

-- loss of loved ones
+- Loss of loved ones.

-- lack of freedom or ability
+- Lack of freedom or ability.

-- move to a family home or care facility.
+- Move to a family home or care facility.

 Some older adults who are depressed may have dementia, such as Alzheimer’s disease.
-It can be hard to tell the difference between symptoms of these and changes that occur naturally while aging.
+It can be hard to tell the difference between these symptoms and changes that occur naturally while aging.
 Also, older adults may not tell their doctor or caregiver how they feel.
 This means many people do not receive help.
 It is important to know that it is not your fault.
 Depression is nothing to be embarrassed about.
 It is not a personal weakness, but a medical illness that can be treated.

 Things to consider